-Field Description

-attribute_name Represents a characteristic of a custom entity, managed package, package version, or org.
-Example: UsersWithMFA
+Field Description attribute_name Represents a characteristic of a custom entity, managed package, package version, or org.
+Example: UsersWithMFA attribute_value A string that represents a characteristic or measure of an attribute_name.
+Examples: 0.570

-attribute_value

-Field Description custom_entity The developer name of the component or custom object.
+Field Description 1.000Acme, Inc.ActiveDeprecated custom_entity The developer name of the component or custom object.
 Examples: Amount Travel_Expense date The subscriber snapshot date requested, in YYYY-MM-DDT00:00:00Z format.
 Each point-in-time snapshot is captured at 00:00 UTC on the date specified.
 Example: 2020-04-04T00:00:00Z managed_package_namespace Namespace of the package.
 Example: sfdx_isv_pkg001 organization_edition The name of the Salesforce edition the subscriber org is using.
 Examples: Developer Edition Enterprise Edition Unlimited Edition organization_id The 15-character ID of the subscriber org.
 Example: 00D4m00000Td8Y. organization_name The name of the subscriber org.
 Example: My_Org. organization_status The paid status of the subscriber org.
 Examples: ACTIVE DEMO FREE TRIAL package_id The ID of the managed package.
 Example: 033xx0000000CI. package_version_id The ID of the managed package version.
 Example: 04t6A0000004eytQAA. record_count Total records for the custom entity in that org on the specified snapshot date.

-The attribute_name and attribute_value fields are a key-value pair.
+The attribute\name and attribute\value fields are a key-value pair.
 Each pair has a specific scope.
-Some pairs provide org-level metadata, and others provide custom entity, managed package, or package version metadata, atibut e name Description attribute_value Scope UsersWithMFA Represents the percentage of your unique, standard users who have enabled multi-factor Percent Examples: • 0.060 Org-level.
+Some pairs provide org-level metadata, and others provide custom entity, managed package, or package version metadata, dibute_name Description attribute_value Scope UserswithVFA Represents the percentage of your unique, standard users who have enabled multi-factor authentication (MFA) using one of these methods.
+User permission sets Profile permission sets High-assurance session security level The corresponding attribute_value is always between 0-1, where 0 represents 0% and 1 represents 100%.
+Percent Examples: 0.060 0.940 Org-level.
 Note: For all packages installed into an org, the same org-level UsersWithMFA percent repeats on every package version row.